FEUP-LDTS-2023/project-l06gr03/README.md

 **Consequences**

-This pattern will help making easier the addition of new states to the game without having to change the whole code.
+Using the State Pattern simplifies managing different game states.
+It enables smooth transitions between states based on user interactions and streamlines state-specific behaviors.
+This approach ensures clearer code and easier future modifications or additions of new states, making the overall game development process more straightforward.
 #### DIFFERENT COLLECTABLES MUST HAVE DIFFERENT EFFECTS

 **Problem in Context**